Sip Happens: The First Rule of Water Club: Sip! Don’t Chug!

 “How many ounces of water have you had today?”

 Your Turn!
 Got your own hydration hacks, wins, or hilarious bathroom break mishaps?
 We’d love to hear them.
 Add your story to our #VillageValues Slam Book!
-Use the hashtag #GetYourSipTogether and tag @villagevalues.bsky.social so we can feature your journey.
+Use the hashtag #GetYourSipTogether and tag @villagevalues.bsky.social so we can feature your water journey.

 Because every sip counts.